 3. Easy to identify, sample or survey

-4. Differ in the range of tolerance to amount and types of pollution.
+4. Differ in the range of tolerance to amount and types

 5. Are integrators of environmental conditions.